 #3 How prefermented flour can help

 Flour that’s soaked in water with yeast will mature the fresh flour it mixes with.
 Prepare a biga, poolish or pâte fermentée (or a sourdough levain) in advance.
-Use 10-50% of the preferment to the total weight of flour used in the recipe.
+Preferment 10-50% of the total weight of flour used in the recipe.

 Adding a preferment enriches the gluten to help it retain more water.
 Doughs containing prefermented flour hold around 3% more water.